oleksandr-dubrov/bluetube/README.md

 9 Error handling.
 -----------------
 If a command fails it returns -1 to OS.
-Overwise - 0.
+Otherwise - 0.

 **See also.**